citp/privacy-policy-historical/s/so/son/sony.co.uk.md

 Sony (and where relevant, a Sony Centre) would like to collect, maintain and use your Personal Data to:

-  * fulfil its obligations under any sale and purchase contract, including the processing of any payment payment or ensuring that you benefit from any relevant special offer or promotion, as well as any other contract with you;
+  * fulfil its obligations under any sale and purchase contract, including checking that the payment is not made fraudulently, delivering your purchase to you or ensuring that you benefit from any relevant special offer or promotion, as well as any other contract with you;
   * provide customer care, including services related to Sony businesses, such as warranty and after sales services;
   * ask your opinions on Sony products and services and conduct product surveys;
   * facilitate and process your searches and requests for information on Sony and its products and services;